-Most distance learning degrees have specific entry requirements which may include previous educational qualifications and sometimes English language skills.
+Most distance learning degrees have specific entry requirements that may include previous educational qualifications and sometimes English language skills.

 You apply directly to the course provider.
 A typical online admission process involves filling in a form and getting a reply from the institution offering you a place, asking for more information or declining your application.

 Enrolment usually takes place a few weeks before the course starts.
-You get the opportunity to select modules you want to study and pay the first instalment of your course fees, after which you get confirmation and can begin your studies.
+You get the chance to pick modules you want to study and pay the first instalment of your course fees, after which you get confirmation and can begin your studies.

 Distance learning programmes are offered by a number of UK universities, including:

 - The Open University (diploma, undergraduate and postgraduate programmes)

 - Arden University (industry accredited degrees, master's and MBAs)

 - Edinburgh Napier University (MSc degrees)

 The beauty of online courses or distance learning is that you can do it from anywhere.
 The University of London, for example, offers online courses to international students.

 Of course, the best thing to do is to contact universities about courses you’re interested in.
 If you were planning to study in the UK, make sure to contact your chosen university about their arrangements for courses starting this year.